GDGVIT/interrux/README.md

 ### 4. ErrorInterceptor

 The `ErrorInterceptor` class is an interceptor that handles common HTTP error responses and provides error logging functionality.
-It intercepts network requests and their corresponding responses, checks the response code, and logs the appropriate error message based on the code.
+It intercepts network requests and their corresponding responses, checks the response code, and logs and handles the appropriate error based on the code.

 #### Parameters